-These panels are configured using the following commands.
+These display panels are configured using the following commands.
+All require that the system SPI bus (see above) has been defined first.

 In all commands the parameters are:

-- OR = This is the orientation of the display and it can be LANDSCAPE, PORTRAIT, RLANDSCAPE or RPORTRAIT.
+OR This is the orientation of the display and it can be LANDSCAPE, PORTRAIT, RLANDSCAPE or RPORTRAIT.
 These can be abbreviated to L, P, RL or RP.
-The R prefix indicates the reverse or "upside down" orientation. - DC = Display Data/Command control pin. - RESET = Display Reset pin (when pulled low). - CS = Display Chip Select pin. - BACKLIGHTPIN = Optional pin used to control the backlight brightness. - INVERT = This indicates that the colours should be inverted to compensate for a non standard panel.
+The R prefix indicates the reverse or "upside down" orientation.
+DC Display Data/Command control pin.
+RESET Display Reset pin (when pulled low).
+CS Display Chip Select pin (active low).
+BL Optional pin used to control the backlight brightness using Pulse Width Modulation (PWM).
+I NVERT This option will cause the colours to be inverted to compensate for a non standard panel.